|

-- Organic-Countryside Community Interest Company: is a limited company owned by its shareholders who can receive no dividends from their shares.
-They aim to help the company achieve a trading surplus to be used to achieve the benefits to the environment that the company was established to promote.
+- Walden Countryside is the trading name of the Organic-Countryside Community Interest Company.
+This is a not-for-profit company owned by it shareholders who have provided the capital funds for the purchase of Noakes Grove nature reserve.
+The shareholders receive no dividends or other income from the company.
+The company owns Noakes Grove nature reserve and has leasehold use of other land, all of which is used for traditional, pesticide-free, farming, wildlife conservation and public access.
+We aim to achieve a trading surplus to be used to benefit the environment that the company was established to promote.
 The full details of the legal constitution are given in our Memorandum & Articles of Association (download a printer friendly pdf file: (700Kb))

 - What is a Community Interest Company?
 A CIC